Expatria-Technologies/Flexi-HAL/README.md

 By default both GRBL and the Flexi-HAL expect NPN NC limit switches.
 PNP switches are not supported.
 NO switches can also be used on any switch input.

 The first four axes have single limit inputs that are also accessible via the RJ45 EST limit breakout connector.
-A sample design for a breakout panel is included in the CAM_Outputs folder.
 GRBL always knows the direction of travel so individual min and max pins are not required.
 Auto-squaring is supported by enabling ganged axes in GRBLHAL and setting the appropriate pins.

 In addition to the limit signals, there are two probe input pins on the limit RJ45 breakout connector and the main PCB that are multiplexed via XOR logic and share a single input pin on the microcontroller.